Graph Enhanced BERT for Query Understanding: Experiment

-We adopt two different training/validation/test splits, i.e., $80\%, 10\%, 10\%$ and $60\%, 20\%, 20\% $ to perform the query classification task.
-We present the results with split of $80\%, 10\%, 10\%$ in Table~\ref{table:query_cls_811} and results with split of $60\%, 20\%, 20\%$ in Table~\ref{table:query_cls_311}.
-Note that the classification performance is assessed by accuracy (or ACC), Precision, Recall and F1.
-From Table~\ref{table:query_cls_811} and Table~\ref{table:query_cls_311}, we can make the following observations: \begin{itemize}

-\item BERT+Q outperforms BERT consistently under both settings, which demonstrates that incorporating query graph information can enhance Transformer to perform better for the query classification task. \item In general, the proposed GE-BERT variants achieve better performance than BERT+Q, which indicates that the GNN module can capture the query graph information more effectively than pre-training with simple graph reconstruction task, which facilitates the performance.
-It also suggests that KL-divergence can indeed facilitate the process of transfer the information from the GNN module to the Transformer module. \end{itemize}
+The experiment results are shown in Table~\ref{table:query_cls_311} and Table~\ref{table:query_matching_311} respectively.
+From these tables, we can make the following observations: 1) BERT+Q outperforms BERT consistently which demonstrates that incorporating query graph information can enhance Transformer to perform better.
+2) In general, the proposed GE-BERT variants achieve better performance than BERT+Q, which indicates that the GNN module can capture the query graph information more effectively than pre-training with simple graph reconstruction task, which facilitates the performance.
+It also suggests that KL-divergence can indeed facilitate the process of transfer the information from the GNN module to the Transformer module.

-In conclusion, via experiments, we can observe that (1) the query graph can help pre-training for the query classification task; and (2) the incorporation of the GNN module help to capture the query graph information more effectively.